jowj/jowj.github.io/content/personal/2025-montana-trip/index.md

 We saw elk and deer on the side of the road.
 J- knew hand signals but I didn't.
 I thought he was telling me to look up :(.
 Glad I didn't hit the dumb things.

-We arrived at the riverwalk inn, which has a hot tub.
-I had a sense of relief, of unclenching, that is hard to describe.
-I had been tested, and I wasn't prepared, and I came out the other end.
-I swore up and down I was going to spend 2 hours warming up in there.
+We arrived at the riverwalk inn, where I had a sense of relief, of unclenching, that is hard to describe.
+I had done something dangerous, I wasn't prepared, and I came out the other end.
+I swore up and down I was going to spend 2 hours warming up in the inn's hot tub.
 We ate dinner.
 I was so tired I struggled to finish my second beer, and both of us frigidly walked back to the inn and collapsed, skipping the hot tub.
 This was a theme; hot tubs were available at like 6 stops, but I was too tired to ever use one!!

 {{< timg src="day3/roadsidebreaktime.jpeg" alt="two bikes!" >}}